-- The use of Microsoft Forms to check student understanding, and for live feedback to be provided to teachers. - The use of Strengths (S) and Targets (T) when providing feedback on specific pieces of work via Class Charts. - Students will receive feedback on all submitted pieces of work, where it is appropriate and relevant to give written feedback using Strengths (S) and Targets. - Written feedback should be provided to students via Class Charts within 48 hours of the deadline for work to be submitted. - Work submitted to teachers if students do not have online access, by arranging for it to be left at the school's reception, will also receive feedback using Strengths (S) and Targets (T).
+- The use of Microsoft Forms to check student understanding, and for live feedback to be provided to teachers. - The use of Achievement Points via Class Charts to provide feedback on specific pieces of work, and/or engagement in live lessons. - Students will receive feedback on all submitted pieces of work, where it is appropriate and relevant to give written feedback using Strengths (S) and Targets via Class Charts. - Written feedback should be provided to students via Class Charts within 72 working hours of the deadline for work to be submitted. - Work submitted to teachers if students do not have online access, by arranging for it to be left at the school's reception, will also receive feedback using Strengths (S) and Targets (T).